smallawat/code_for_beginners/README.md

  Now, If you want to contribute then follow theses steps

       1.fork the repo.
-      2.take the algorithm which you want to add to list 3.Make sure it's not repeated.
+      2.chose the file which you want to add the code 3.Make sure it's not repeated.
       4.Be ready with your code in any language
-      5.Add code file in folder and name the folder with problem name.
+      5.Add code file in folder and name the folder with code statement.
       6.after adding code make a pull request
       7.Add your name in contributor file